-If your business or any company/entity related to your business received benefits under any such program during the period 1 July 2014 to 30 June 2015, please answer the following questions.
+If your business or any company/entity related to your business received benefits under any such program during the period 1 July 2017 to 30 June 2018, please answer the following questions.

-PMI received none of these exemptions
+1. Provide complete details involving the exemption of tariff and import VAT received, for any imported technologies and equipment.

+Answer: The three companies (Clenergy, [Suppliers]) did not import any raw materials/inputs and equipment during recent 10 years include review period.

-- 1. Provide complete details involving the exemption of tariff and import VAT received, for any imported technologies and equipment. - Provide complete details involving the amount of the VAT refund received, including whether the refund was received in a lump sum or multiple instalments.
-Prepare this information in the attached spreadsheet named "VAT and Tariff" included as part of the Exporter Questionnaire accompanying spreadsheet provided alongside this questionnaire. - 3.
-Describe the application and approval procedures for obtaining a benefit under these programs. - 4.
-Where applicable, provide copies of the application form or other documentation used to apply for these programs, all attachments and all contractual agreements entered into between your business and the GOC in relation to the program. - 5.
-Outline the fees charged to, or expenses incurred by your business for purposes of receiving these programs. - 6.
-Outline the eligibility criteria your business had to meet in order to receive benefits under these programs. - 7.
-State whether your eligibility for these programs was conditional on one or more of the following criteria: - a) whether or not your business exports or has increased its exports; - b) the use of domestic rather than imported inputs; - c) the industry to which your business belongs; or - d) the region in which your business is located. - 8.
-If the benefit was provided in relation to a specific activity or project of your entity, please identify the activity and provide supporting documentation.
+2. Provide complete details involving the amount of the VAT refund received, including whether the refund was received in a lump sum or multiple instalments.
+Prepare this information in the attached spreadsheet named "H-3 VAT and Tariff" included as part of the Exporter Questionnaire accompanying spreadsheet provided alongside this questionnaire.

+3. Describe the application and approval procedures for obtaining a benefit under these programs.

+4. Where applicable, provide copies of the application form or other documentation used to apply for these programs, all attachments and all contractual agreements entered into between your business and the GOC in relation to the program.

+5. Outline the fees charged to, or expenses incurred by your business for purposes of receiving these programs.

+6. Outline the eligibility criteria your business had to meet in order to receive benefits under these programs.

+- 7. State whether your eligibility for these programs was conditional on one or more of the following criteria: - a) whether or not your business exports or has increased its exports; - b) the use of domestic rather than imported inputs;

+- c) the industry to which your business belongs; or - d) the region in which your business is located.

+8. If the benefit was provided in relation to a specific activity or project of your entity, please identify the activity and provide supporting documentation.

-- 9. What records does your business keep regarding each of the benefits received under these programs?
-Provide copies of any records kept in relation to the program. - 10.
-Indicate where benefits under these programs can be found in your accounting system (i.e., specify the ledgers or journals) and financial statements. - 11.
-To your knowledge, do these programs still operate or have they been terminated? - 12.
-If these programs have been terminated, please provide details (when, why).
+9. What records does your business keep regarding each of the benefits received under these programs?
+Provide copies of any records kept in relation to the program.

+10. Indicate where benefits under these programs can be found in your accounting system (i.e. specify the ledgers or journals) and financial statements.

+11. To your knowledge, do these programs still operate or have they been terminated?

+12. If these programs have been terminated, please provide details (when, why).
 When is the last date that your business could apply for or claim benefits under the program?
-When is the last date that your business could receive benefits under the program? - 13.
-If any of these programs have been terminated and is being substituted for by another program, identify the program and answer all the questions in Part I-1 in relation to this programme. - 14.
-Were the materials and/or equipment that were entitled to a refund of VAT used in the production of the goods during the investigation period?
-If yes, provide the following information: - (a) type of inputs; - (b) cost of inputs; - (c) quantity of inputs; and - (d) amount of VAT refunded.
+When is the last date that your business could receive benefits under the program?

+13. If any of these programs have been terminated and is being substituted for by another program, identify the program and answer all the questions in Part I-1 in relation to this programme.

+- 14. Were the materials and/or equipment that were entitled to a refund of VAT used in the production of the goods during the review period?
+If yes, provide the following information:

+- (a) type of inputs;

+- (b) cost of inputs;

+- (c) quantity of inputs; and

+- (d) amount of VAT refunded.

-Has your company received exemption from payment, or refunds of import duty and import VAT, for imported material inputs including technologies and equipments at any time that were used in the production of the goods during the investigation period?
+Has your company received exemption from payment, or refunds of import duty and import VAT, for imported material inputs including technologies and equipment at any time that were used in the production of the goods during the review period?
 If yes, provide the following information: